-This chapter summarizes the findings and conclusions of the evaluation of the long term creep behavior of concrete and the effects of curing time and history.
-These conclusions are based on measurements made on only 12 specimens, which were subjected to various combinations of uniaxial compressive stresses (600 and 2400 psi), two curing histories (as-cast and air-dried), and three curing times (90, 183, and 365 days).
-All specimens were cured and loaded at 75° F.
+This chapter summarizes the findings and conclusions of the evaluation of the long term creep behavior of concrete for specimens subjected to uniaxial stresses for 1, 4.5, and 5 years.
+These conclusions are based on measurements made on only 12 specimens, which were subjected to various combinations of uniaxial compressive stresses (600 and 2400 psi), two curing histories (ascast and air-dried), and three curing times (90, 183, and 365 days).
+All specimens were cured and loaded at 75°F. A previous report summarized the findings for the specimens after 1, 2, and 2.5 years under load.